 Another strategy for approaches: Even if a shot with a sand wedge impresses with a nice height, you should prefer a flat approach with an 8 or 7 iron.
 The error rate is lower: Play low – win high!

 You will not be playing alone, of course.
 Probably with people you have never met before.
 Don’t worry, you don’t have to make friends for life.
 But with a little social skill, you can turn it into a good get-together.
 Try to appear casual, don’t grumble, and look your teammates straight in the face.
 Praise and commiserate with your teammates’ strokes, but not too harshly.
 Nothing is worse than playing a round of golf for 5 hours and no one says a word.

 Remember, even if your teammates have a better handicap, they are sure to be just as nervous.

 If you have a troublemaker in your flight, it’s best to ignore them.
 It happens all the time that someone gets mad at themselves and even throws the club or chops into the ground.
 This is against etiquette and should be disregarded.
-In a serious situation, the sheriff will catch on and issue a reprimand or sending off.
+In a serious situation, the Marshall will catch on and issue a reprimand or sending off.